ropensci/roweb3/content/blog/2024-12-19-news-december-2024/index.md

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

+### Multilingual Project

+This year, we have made important progress, working with our community to create content in several languages.

+We had our [first community call in Portuguese](/commcalls/translation-portuguese/) and made our first translaton together with the LatinR Conference.

+The progress of the [Portuguese translation of our development guide](https://devdevguide.netlify.app/pt/preface.pt) is amazing!

+* **21**/30 chapters + CoC - 70% - merged
+* **3**/30 chapters + CoC - 10% - under first review
+* **6**/30 chapters + CoC - 20% - under second review

+We are very grateful to all the people who have made this possible.
+We are very close to achieving our goal!

+We also published the first version of our [Localization and Translation Guidelines.
+Why and how we localize and translate our resources](https://translationguide.ropensci.org/).
+Everything we developed and learned during the translations & localizations of our content is detailed in this book: the processes, the roles, and the technical tools.
+We hope it will be helpful to other groups!

+Stay tuned for more news and activities on multilingual projects in 2025!.
 ## Software :package:

 ### New packages